OS2World/DOCS-IDEAS-WARP-Martin-s-Docs/README.md

-DOCS-ARCHITECTURE-Martin-s-Docs
+DOCS-IDEAS-WARP-Martin-s-Docs
 ===============================

 This are Martin Iturbide documents about OS/2 Architecture.
+Some ideas about OS/2 documentation and some Qt4 GUI idea examples.

 LICENSE
 ===============